Balaji Srinivasan, VC advocating dystopian vision for San Francisco

 "publisher": "Mission Local",

-"title": "Balaji Srinivasan, VC pushing dystopian vision of SF, backs plans for tech campus",
+"title": "Balaji Srinivasan, VC pushing dystopian vision of S.F., backs plans for tech campus",

 "url": "http://missionlocal.org/2024/05/balaji-srinivasan-vc-advocating-dystopian-vision-for-san-francisco-backing-push-for-sf-tech-campus/"